-Save up to 20% on Workers’ Compensation Insurance
+Save up to 20% on Workers’ Comp Insurance Coverage

-We offer top-rated insurance products at prices up to 20% less than the competition.
+We offer top-rated workers’ comp insurance coverage and other insurance products at prices up to 20% less than the competition.
 We also offer fast-and-easy claims and unrivaled customer service.
-You can call and speak with a small business insurance expert, or you can do everything—including purchasing a plan and submitting claims—entirely online.
-Our processes are all designed with efficiency in mind so you can spend less time dealing with insurance and more time focused on your business.
+You can call and speak with a small business insurance expert, or you can do everything—including purchasing a workers’ comp plan and submitting claims—online.
+Our processes are all designed with efficiency in mind so you can spend less time dealing with worker compensation insurance and more time focused on your business.

 Workers’ compensation insurance helps pay bills associated with a work-related injury, including medical care and lost wages.
 It’s useful in many industries, including apartment and property management, auto services and dealers, cleaning, janitorial, condominiums, hotels, construction, contracting, health care, lawn care, landscaping, professional services, restaurants, bars, retail stores, transportation, and more.

-It’s simple: having workman’s compensation coverage is the law in most states.
-If you don’t have it, you face state fines and penalties—even if you never file a claim.
+If you have employees, then you should buy workers' compensation insurance.
+Most states require it if you have even one employee or one subcontractor.
+If you don’t have coverage, you face state fines and penalties—even if you never file a claim.
 You could also get stuck with unexpected costs you have to pay out of your own pocket.

 What is Workers’ Compensation Insurance?

-Workers’ compensation insurance—commonly called “workers’ comp” or “workman’s comp”—is an often-mandatory type of insurance that protects both your employees and your company if an employee experiences an injury or disease while at work, including strains, trip and falls, or accidental death.
+Workers’ compensation insurance—commonly called “workers’ comp” or “workman’s compensation insurance”—is an often-mandatory type of insurance that protects both your employees and your company if an employee experiences an injury or disease while at work, including strains, trip-and-fall accidents, or accidental death.

 The average cost of workers’ compensation insurance per $100 in wages ranges from $.75 in Texas to $2.74 in Alaska.
-Workman’s comp insurance premiums are calculated based on the gross annual payroll you pay to employees.
+Workers’ comp insurance premiums are calculated based on the gross annual payroll you pay to employees.
 The more payroll expenses you have, the higher your workers’ comp insurance premiums.
-Workers’ comp insurance premiums are also influenced by: claims history, the requirements of your employees’ roles, the type of business you’re in, and state laws.
+Workers’ comp insurance premiums are also influenced by your claims history, the requirements of your employees’ roles, the type of business you’re in, and state laws.

-How do I Save Money on My Policy?
+How do I Save Money on My Workers’ Comp Policy?

-Our direct-to-you model allows us to provide insurance up to 20% less than other companies.
+Our direct-to-you model allows us to provide worker compensation insurance at up to 20% less than other companies.

 Understand Who Needs to be Covered